Skip to content

 Tag Image File Format .tiff A Tag Image File Format image file.
 The .tiff extension is the long form of .tif.

-When choosing a format, consider the trade-off between file size and data fidelity.
+When choosing a format, consider the trade-off between file size, data fidelity, openness and prevalence of the format in the domain of application.
 Uncompressed or lossless formats (WAV, PNG, TIFF) preserve full quality but produce larger files.
 Lossy formats (MP3, AAC, JPEG) significantly reduce file size at the cost of some data loss.

 Media Stream Metadata